prrvchr/jdbcDriverOOo/README.md

 - `sudo apt remove libhsqldb1.8.0-java` (to uninstall the libhsqldb1.8.0-java package)

 If you still want to use the Embedded HsqlDB functionality provided by LibreOffice, then install the [HsqlDriverOOo][19] extension.
-OpenOffice and LibreOffice on Windows are not subject to this malfunction.

 ___
 ## Installation: